krisztianloki/ess_plcfactory/beast_factory/README.md

 ### Working with already existing alarm service configuration xmls

-Merges already existing alarm service configuration xml files into one xml.
+*   Merges already existing alarm service configuration xml files into one xml.
 The output file is written to the current directory.
+*   Converts an already existing alarm service configuration xml file into an .alarm-tree and an .alarms file.
+The output is written to the current directory, the filenames match the config entry

 ###### Merge alarm configuration xml files
 `python beastfactory.py --merge-xmls --config "Merged config" first.xml second.xml`

+###### Convert alarm configuration xml files
+`python beastfactory.py --from-xml alarm-config.xml`

 ## Usage